diem/off-chain-reference/docs/index.rst

-Offchainapi Documentation
+Off-Chain-Reference Documentation
 =========================

-The Libra Off-Chain API is a protocol that allows Virtual Asset Service Providers (VASPs) to coordinate off the main Libra blockchain, to define payments, prior to settling them on-chain.
+The Libra Off-Chain API, as proposed in `LIP-1
+<https://lip.libra.org/lip-1/>`_, is a protocol that allows Virtual Asset Service Providers (VASPs) to coordinate off the main Libra blockchain, to define payments, prior to settling them on-chain.
+This project provide reference implentation of the off-chain-api.
 It supports:

 * Compliance, through the ability to  exchange Know-Your-Customer (KYC) information about payer and payee.